coddo/gost/README.md

 > **GST_TESTAPP_HTTP** = serverName_testapp_http_server (i.e. :7500 for localhost:7500/; use 0.0.0.0:7500 for access from outside the local domain)

-If you don't want to use the terminal for creating the databases, you can always use an usefull app with GUI, such as **Robomongo**
+If you don't want to use the terminal for creating the databases, you can always use an useful app with GUI, such as **Robomongo**